texfaq/texfaq.github.io/FAQ-labelfig.md

-[`Pinlabel`](https://ctan.org/pkg/Pinlabel) is another package whose author thought in the same sort of way as that of [`overpic`](https://ctan.org/pkg/overpic); the documentation explains in detail how to plan your ''labelling attack''&nbsp;&mdash; in this case by loading your figure into a viewer and taking measurements from it.
+[`Pinlabel`](https://ctan.org/pkg/Pinlabel) is another package whose author thought in the same sort of way as that of [`overpic`](https://ctan.org/pkg/overpic); the documentation explains in detail how to plan your "labelling attack"&nbsp;&mdash; in this case by loading your figure into a viewer and taking measurements from it.
 (The package discusses direct use of [`ghostscript`](https://www.ghostscript.com/) as well as